 We work with people who care about fit, to help them buy clothing that fits the way they want, consistently, order to order, year after year.
 So getting dressed each day becomes a dependable, low-friction routine.

 As a young kid I began to recognize that my clothing had the power to affect my day, both positively and negatively.

-By 13 or 14, I had realized it wasn’t fashion (or clothing related to self-expression) that affected me, it was fit.
-If my clothing fit how I wanted, I started the day on a positive note.
+Later I realized it wasn’t clothing related to self-expression (or being seen) that affected me, it was fit.
+If my clothing fit how I wanted, I started the day clear minded.
 If it didn't, I started the day distracted.

 I figured if I could get my clothing to fit the way I wanted every day, I could solve the problem of my clothing being a distraction.
 I'd later learn other guys had similar thoughts about clothing and I wrote about it here.